zanbaldwin/zanbaldwin.github.io/content/posts/fun-experiments-in-php/index.md

 }
 ```

-`stream_stat()` is something that’s called each time to collect information, it’s obviously recommended that you return
+`stream_stat()` is something that's called each time to collect information, it's obviously recommended that you return
 some useful information about the stream here but technically it's not actually required; in this example we're just
 returning an empty array: